-- (g) Costs of Certification.
-Fees and costs are the same as in civil appeals docketed in this Court and must be paid as ordered by the certifying court in its order of certification. - (h) Briefs.
-The form, length, and time for submission of briefs must comply with Rules 5:26 through 5:32 mutatis mutandis. - (i) Opinion.
+- (f) Revocation of Acceptance.
+This Court, in its discretion, may revoke its decision to answer a certified question of law at any time.
+This Court will notify the certifying court and counsel for the parties of any such action. - (g) Costs of Certification.
+Fees and costs shall be are the same as in civil appeals docketed in this Court and shall must be paid as ordered by the certifying court in its order of certification. - (h) Briefs.
+The form, length, and time for submission of briefs shallmust comply with Rules 5:26 through 5:32 mutatis mutandis. - (i) Opinion.
 A written opinion or order of this Court stating the law governing each question certified will be rendered as soon as practicable after the submission of briefs and after any oral argument.
-The opinion or order will be sent by the clerk under the seal of this Court to the certifying court and to counsel for the parties and must, if this Court so directs, be published in the Virginia Reports.
+The opinion or order will be sent by the clerk under the seal of this Court to the certifying court and to counsel for the parties and shallmust, if this Court so directs, be published in the Virginia Reports.